zgordon/wp-oauth-demo/README.md

 # wp-oauth-demo
-A demo decoupled JS app using OAuth and WordPress
+A demo decoupled JS app using OAuth and WordPress.